matiaspedelhez/afternoon-backend/README.md

 ## Endpoins

 - `GET /retail`: Retrieve all store-items.
+- `GET /retail/handles`: Retrieve all handles.
-- `GET /retail/:handle`: Retrieve a specific item by its handle.
+- `GET /retail/handle/:handle`: Retrieve a specific item by its handle.
+- `GET /retail/id/:id`: Retrieve a specific item by its ID.

 ## Installation